 - Threats of violence against people or property

-- Out-of-control behavior, such as breaking things or driving recklessly
+- Out-of-control or frightening behavior, such as breaking things or driving recklessly

 - Anxiety or depression about anger so that you withdraw